UltimateTimmeh/r-daily-programmer/README.md

 ## List of challenges

-To quickly give you an impression of which challenges you can find in this repository, I have included a list of challenges I have worked on so far.
+To quickly give you an impression of which challenges you can find solved in this repository, I have included a list of challenges I have worked on so far.

 **Challenge status**: